Customize Consent Preferences

 RETOMADA DA COP DA BIODIVERSIDADE 1

-The United Nations Conference on Biodiversity, COP16, held in Cali, Colombia, last year, will resume between February 25 and 27, 2025 in Rome, Italy, at the headquarters of the Food and Agriculture Organization of the United Nations (FAO).
-The parties will seek an understanding on issues that did not reach consensus in Cali, including the mobilization of resources and the conversion of the Kunming-Montreal Global Biodiversity Framework (GBF) targets into tangible actions.
+The United Nations Conference on Biodiversity, COP16, held in Cali, Colombia, last year, resumed between February 25 and 27, 2025 in Rome, Italy, at the headquarters of the Food and Agriculture Organization of the United Nations (FAO).
+The parties sought an understanding on issues that did not reach consensus in Cali, including the mobilization of resources and the conversion of the Kunming-Montreal Global Biodiversity Framework (GBF) targets into tangible actions.

 At the February meeting, the parties sought a new strategy for mobilizing resources, with the goal of securing US$ 200 billion annually by 2030 for biodiversity initiatives.
 The parties also discussed the establishment of a global financing instrument for this agenda, designed to mobilize and distribute funds effectively, as reported on the official website of the Secretariat of the Convention on Biological Diversity.